SELLING A CAR

 Source: Casey Research

-It’s no secret that 10-15% of a brand-new vehicle’s value disappears within minutes of leaving the dealer’s showroom – then another 10-15% a year later.
-Then for the next four years most cars typically lose 15-20% of their value each year.1
+It’s no secret that 10-15% of a brand-new vehicle’s value disappears within minutes of leaving the dealer’s showroom — then another 10-15% a year later.
+After that, most cars typically lose a further 15-20% of their value each year, for the next four years.1

 Unless you plan to keep the vehicle long term, getting the most value out of newer vehicles may involve selling your car:

-The above points may give potential buyers peace of mind and may increase the selling price.
+The above points may give potential buyers peace of mind and increase your car's selling price.

 Cars that may depreciate differently